openconnect/recipes/ocserv-multihost.md

-# How to host ocserv and a web server on the same port
+# How to share the same port for VPN and HTTP

 Author: Nikos Mavrogiannopoulos